『Beta Finch - Healthcare & Devices - EN』のカバーアート

 9 分

-**ALEX:** Welcome to Beta Finch, your AI-powered earnings breakdown where we turn corporate speak into plain talk.
+**ALEX:** Welcome to Beta Finch, your AI-powered earnings breakdown where we cut through the noise to bring you what really matters from corporate America's quarterly reports.
 I'm Alex.

-**ALEX:** Before we get started, I need to mention that this podcast is AI-generated content for educational and entertainment purposes only.
+**ALEX:** Before we get into it, I need to mention that this podcast is AI-generated content for educational and entertainment purposes only.
 Nothing we discuss should be considered investment advice.
 Always do your own research and consult a qualified financial advisor before making any investment decisions.

 This episode includes AI-generated content.